awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 # Step 3 - Upgrade your Reinforcement Learning Model

-This page explains how to retrain the model, and how to modify the training settings.
+This page explains how to retrain the model, and how to modify the training settings with MXNet or with RLlib

 This is controlled mainly by a single notebook and will use a training gym environment.